-Funds in Object Code 3000 support the costs of professional learning in best practices in the delivery of the Kagan, GLAD, AVID Excel and PATHS frameworks, high yield strategies in leadership, restorative practices, inclusion, differentiation, social-emotional learning (SEL), student motivation, classroom management, PBL, PLCs, Improvement Science, block scheduling, curriculum implementation in mathematics, science and social studies/history.
-Offerings from organizations (to include VDOE, ASCD, NCTM, NCSM, Council for Exceptional Children, Carnegie, Learning Forward, Marzano, Harvard, Teacher's College, WEB, Responsive Classroom, Nat'l Title I Conf., National Principal's Association, CASE, and more) that strengthen instructional delivery across and in content areas will be undertaken.
-Tutoring/direct intervention instructional services will be procured.
-Funds for assemblies and entrance fees and motorcoach Costs of contracted instructional programs and services such as IXL, Lexia, Study Island, Reflex Math, Do The Math, Voyager, Flocabulary, SeeSaw, Learning A-Z programs, RAZ-Kids, Ticket to Read, Newsela, Wordly Wise, Achieve 3000, Scholastic, electronic magazines, online e-books, and Apple for Education apps are included.
-Funds are also used for the procurement of translation and interpretation services (PAFE set-aside) for required Title I, Part A information/meetings, and documents to ensure inclusion of ACPS' exceptionally high EL family population in Title I schools, as well as refreshments for events that take place during meal times.
+Please indicate how these funds will support any services and activities that are described in this application.
+If program funds are expended for professional development, justify such expenditures by demonstrating a relationship between the proposed expenditure for professional development and the program services and activities described in the application.
+Funds in Object Code 3000 support the costs of professional learning in best practices in the delivery of the Kagan, GLAD, AVID Excel, and PATHS frameworks, high yield strategies in leadership, restorative practices, inclusion, differentiation, social-emotional learning (SEL), student motivation, classroom management, PBL, PLCs, Improvement Science, block scheduling, conducting home visits and curriculum implementation in literacy, mathematics, science, and social studies/history.
+Offerings from organizations (to include VDOE, ASCD, NCTM, NCSM, Council for Exceptional Children, Carnegie, Learning Forward, Marzano, Harvard, Teacher's College, WEB, Responsive Classroom, Success for All, Nat'l Title I Conf., National Principal's Association, CASE, and more) that strengthen instructional delivery across and in content areas will be undertaken.
+Tutoring/direct intervention instructional and counseling (SEL) services will be procured.
+Funds for assemblies, entrance fees, and motorcoach services for students to take part in SOL-aligned experiential learning designed to bring Standards of Learning to life are included.

+Costs of contracted instructional and intervention programs such as IXL, Lexia, Study Island, Reflex Math, Do The Math, Voyager, Flocabulary, SeeSaw, Learning A-Z (Lazel) programs, RAZ-Kids, Ticket to Read, Newsela, Wordly Wise, Achieve 3000, Scholastic, electronic magazines, online e-books, and Apple for Education apps are included.
+Funds are also used to support EL classes for EL families and for the procurement of translation and interpretation services (PAFE set-aside) for required Title I, Part A information/meetings, and documents to ensure inclusion of ACPS' exceptionally high EL family population in Title I schools, as well as refreshments for PAFE events that take place during meal times.

-Item Description Set Aside Category Total Cost School-based: contracted services to support instruction and professional learning 292,779.69 School-based: contracted translation, interpretation, refreshments for PAFE PFE (School Level) 22,656.23 +
+Item Description Set Aside Category Total Cost School-based: contracted services to support instruction and professional learning 356,298.0 School-based: contracted translation, interpretation and refreshements for PAFE PFE (School Level) 20,000.0 + + Total for Object Cod e: 376,298.